 In an effort to continue the accessibility of the BFTP and recognize the commitment our BFTP trainees make to their community, we aim to double our mini-grants offerings for the Level 2 BFPT trainees, but we need your help to fund this initiative!
 Level 2 trainees get 200 hours of hands-on training experience on a qualified mentor farm throughout the 2022 season.
 Please, make your gift to the Tipper-Gurley Fund for Beginner Farmers today.
 Together, we can continue our work to ensure that we have a sustainable, regional food system and a farmer workforce that is ready and able to feed our communities!

 Why make a donation?

 As you can imagine, the costs of operating a free program are high.
 The great news is that we’ve been awarded USDA grants, but we now want to bring our mini-grant award back to $2,000 for each Level 2 Trainee.
 The Level 2 Trainees must complete 200 hours of hands-on farm training on individually selected trainer farms.
 We continue to add improvements to the BFTP each year with your support.
-The other great news for our trainees is that our new BFTP Director, Amyrose Foll, has been awarded a grant for leadership training for BIPOC (Black Indigenious, People of Color) and Veteran farmers.
-This allows us to continue to support our farmers further into their farming career.
+Joanna Winkler, herself a graduate of the BFTP program, is now leading the program, and she is building a curriculum that is better than ever!

 Your tax-deductible donation helps to: